fenxu/azure-powershell-docs-prod/azure/ResourceManager/AzureRM.ApiManagement/v3.1.0/New-AzureRmApiManagement.md

 This command creates a Developer tier API Management service.
 The command specifies the organization and the administrator address.
-The command does not specify the *SKU* parameter.
+The command does not specify the *Sku* parameter.
 Therefore, the cmdlet uses the default value of Developer.

 ### Example 2: Create a Standard tier service that has three units